-The operations team maintains most of the green spaces in the borough including sport pitches, open spaces, play areas, road side verges and the Worting Road Cemetery.
-In addition to this the team plants and maintains floral displays, shrubs and hedges.
+The council maintains most of the green spaces in the borough including sport pitches, open spaces, play areas, road side verges and the Worting Road Cemetery.
+In addition, we plant and maintain floral displays, shrubs and hedges.

-We are responsible for mowing over 6 million m² - equivalent to cutting over 1,000 football pitches.
 Most general open space is cut about eight times a year from early April to the end of October.
-This is dependent on the weather and ground conditions, for example in hot and dry summers the grass grows slower requiring fewer cuts.
+This is dependent on the weather and ground conditions.
 Rough grass areas such as the verges on ring roads are cut six times a year.

 We do not cut grass that is:

 You should be aware of the possible risk of injury to yourself, passing pedestrians and traffic.
 If you would like to do this you are advised to contact us.
 You will also need to contact us if you wish to stop maintaining any area.